SHC-ASTRA/basestation-game/README.md

 ASTRA is a project under the AutoSat branch of Space Hardware Club at the University of Alabama in Huntsville.

+This program failed to function whatsoever at competition the cycle it was introduced.
+The reason is still unknown, as no testing has been able to reproduce this phenomenon.

 ## If you're on basestation and no one is there to help you

 1. Make sure everything is plugged in correctly: